NathanEmb/codetrails/content/about.md

 I'm a software engineer specializing in Python development for machine learning and data engineering applications.
 With several years of experience in the tech industry, I've worked on projects ranging from AI/ML implementations to data processing pipelines and cloud architecture.

-## What I Do

-I build scalable data systems, optimize machine learning workflows, and develop tools that make data more accessible and useful.
-My experience spans:

-- Designing cloud-based data architectures
-- Implementing ML models for practical applications
-- Performance optimization for data processing pipelines
-- Leading technical teams and fostering collaboration
-- Establishing robust engineering practices

 ## Professional Background

-My work experience centers around Python ecosystems for data science and engineering.
-I work extensively with:

-- Cloud platforms (AWS, Azure)
-- Containerization and orchestration (Docker, Kubernetes)
-- Data processing frameworks (Pandas, Spark)
-- Machine learning tools and libraries
-- DevOps and CI/CD pipelines

-## Home Lab/Self-hosted Enthusiast

-Beyond my professional work, I'm passionate about self-hosting and running my own home lab.
-I've set up and maintain several services that are always changing.
-It's amazing when it works, and frustrating when it doesn't!

-I enjoy taking control of my digital life through open-source solutions and local-first technology.
-You can read more about my setup in my [homelab post](../posts/2-first-home-lab-post/).
+I have ~5 years of experience shared between the automotive industry and the battery industry.
+I've worked primiarily in Python, applying Machine Learning models, building web servers, and managing the go-to-production strategy.

+## Self-hosted Tinkering

+In my free time I like to tinker with self-hosted services/homelab-y things.
+I've got a mini PC running anywhere from 10-30 services at any given moment.
+See [my homelab post](./2-first-home-lab-post) to see more.

 ## Education & Learning

 I'm currently pursuing a Master's degree in Computer Science with a focus on Machine Learning, building on my undergraduate foundation in engineering.
-I believe in continuous learning and regularly explore new technologies and techniques.

-## Beyond Code

-When I'm not coding, I enjoy video games, running, and playing with my cats.
-I also spend time tinkering with my home lab, automating parts of my home, and exploring new self-hosted applications.
-I'm passionate about solving complex problems with elegant solutions and helping teams deliver high-quality software that makes an impact.
+At time of writing I'm in my 7th course, and will hopefully be out within the year.

 ## About This Site

-This site serves as both my professional portfolio and a technical notebook where I document my explorations in [Hugo](../posts/1-how-to-use-hugo/), home lab projects, and other technical adventures.
+This site is mostly just a technical notebook where I document my explorations in [Hugo](../posts/1-how-to-use-hugo/), home lab projects, and other technical adventures.